-Please note, in the event that you need to cancel a booking, please give us as much notice as possible – our volunteers’ time is valuable and it costs us to heat our building for each visit.
+Please note, in the event that you need to cancel a booking, please give us as much notice as possible – our volunteers’ time is valuable.

 Groups who cancel giving us less than 24 hours notice or who do not give us any notification at all will be charged a small fee, except in the case of a genuine emergency or poor weather conditions.